tpwrules/caeser-salad/mbus/NOTES.md

     Unregister a callback registered above and unsubscribes from the tag if not None.
 The callback must be the same object that was previously registered to the given type and tag.
 Only the first occurrence is deleted.
 Raises ValueError if the callback was not previously registered.
 Does nothing if the connection is closed.

-def register_filter(self, messages):
-    Create and return a MessageBusFilter for the given messages. messages is a dictionary whose keys are tags on the bus and whose values are iterables of `mtype`s to filter for.
-A key of None is valid and means to receive all messages.
-Subscribes to all tags that are not None.
-Raises ConnectionClosedError if the connection is closed.

-def unregister_filter(self, mfilter):
-    Unregister a MessageBusFilter object from this client.
-Any messages still in the queue of the MessageBusFilter will still be processed.
-This must be an object that was previously returned from register_filter.
-Raises ValueError if this is not true.
-Unsubscribes from all the tags the filter handled.
-Does nothing if the connection is closed.

 async def close(self):
     Immediately unregisters all filters and callbacks, and unsubscribes from all messages.
 Any further operations will result in raising ConnectionClosedError.

 ### MessageBusFilter
 This class receives filtered messages from the bus and then queues them, then lets the user retrieve them with async methods.

-Instantiate it by calling the method of the client.
+def __init__(self, client, filter=None):
+    Connect to `client` and wait for the messages in `filter`. `filter` is a dictionary whose keys are tags to watch for and values are iterables of `mtype`s to filter for.
+A key of None is valid and means to receive all messages.
+If `filter` itself is None, no messages are received.

+def add(self, mtype, tag=None):
+    Add the specific `mtype` to this filter, optionally only received by `tag`.

+def remove(self, mtype, tag=None):
+    Remove the specific `mtype` from this filter, on `tag`.
+Raises ValueError if it was not previously added.

+def remove_all(self):
+    Remove all itmes from the filter.

 async def recv(self):
-    Wait for a message to be received by this filter, then return it.
-Raises asyncio.QueueEmpty if the filter has been unregistered and the queue becomes empty.
+    Wait for a message to be received by this filter, then return (tag, message).
+Raises asyncio.QueueEmpty if the filter has no messages and the queue becomes empty.
 Raises ConnectionClosedError if the connection is closed.

 # Other APIs